mohyehia/learning-notes/aws/aws-cloud-practitioner.md

   - In this isolated section, you can launch resources in a virtual network that you define.
   - Within a virtual private cloud (VPC), you can organize your resources into subnets.
   - A subnet is a section of a VPC that can contain resources such as Amazon EC2 instances.
+  - A subnet resides within a single availability zone.
+  - Subnets can be made public or private to allow external access to resources within them using Internet Gateways & NAT Gateways.
+  - Subnets when first created are private and not exposed to the internet.

 - **Internet gateway**
   - An internet gateway is a connection between a VPC and the internet.